Celo Japanese Yen (CJPY) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Celo Japanese Yen Historical Price

-According to the latest data gathered on Celo Japanese Yen live price page, the current price of Celo Japanese Yen is 0.00688709USD.
-The circulating supply of Celo Japanese Yen(CJPY) is 3.91M CJPY , giving it a market capitalization of $26.88K.
+According to the latest data gathered on Celo Japanese Yen live price page, the current price of Celo Japanese Yen is 0.00689708USD.
+The circulating supply of Celo Japanese Yen(CJPY) is 3.91M CJPY , giving it a market capitalization of $26.94K.

 - 30 Days0.00%$ --$ 0.007003$ 0.006880